Duration : 14 Days / 13 Nights

-The sightseeing tour to Orcha will transport you to the historical age, and remind you of the rajas and Maharajas who built the great forts and palaces.
+The sightseeing of Orchha will take you back to the historical era, and will remind you of the Rajas and Maharajas who built great forts and palaces.
 Post breakfast visit Orchha Fort, Jahangir Mahal, Raj Mahal, Ram Raja temple in Orchha, further drive to Khajuraho.
-Overnight stay at Khajuraho hotel.

-the tour you will be visiting the most enchanting destination of the country - the Khajuraho temples built between 950 - 1050 AD by the mighty warrior kings of the Chandela dynasty, a truly inspired burst of creativity.
-Only 22 temples survive of the 85 originally built.
-Matangeshwara temple is still in worship today, continuing an unbroken 1000 year tradition.
+The tour you will visit the most enchanting destination of the country - Khajuraho temples were built between 950 - 1050 AD by the warrior kings of the Chandela dynasty- a truly inspired burst of creativity.
+Only 22 temples survived of the 85 originally built.
+Matangeshwar temple is still in worship today, continuing an unbroken 1000 year tradition.
 Later drive to Bandhavgarh.
 Overnight stay at Bandhavgarh Wildlife Resort.

-Early morning move to Bandhavgarh National Park and early Morning & Afternoon jeep safaris of Bandhavgarh National Park, its much smaller than Kanha National Park, but claims to have the highest density of tiger population in India, reportedly between 46 to 52 tigers.
-There are also 27 leopards there.
+The early morning visit to Bandhavgarh National Park and the afternoon jeep safari of Bandhavgarh National Park.
+It is much smaller than that of Kanha National Park, but has the highest density of tiger population in India is between 46 to 52 tigers.
+There are also 27 leopards.
 The park area is 448 sq. km.
-Evening free for nature walk.
-Overnight stay at Wildlife Resort.
+Evening time is for walk between the nature.

-Continuing our wildlife tour we head towards the Kanha National Park.
-Kanha National Park is one of India's largest national parks, covering 1945 sq. km, including a core zone of 940 sq. km.
-Upon arrival check in hotel.
-Leisurely evening.
-Overnight stay at Kanha wild life resort.
+We will Continue our wildlife tour and move towards the Kanha National Park.
+Kanha National Park is one of India's largest national parks that covers 1945 sq. km, including a core zone of 940 sq. km.
+Upon arrival check-in to the hotel.
+Evening for Leisure.